 Spokestack offers a rich, controllable text-to-speech (TTS) system.
 The voices available to use in your app are determined by your API client identifier, but we offer a demo voice to all users so that you can try custom TTS in your app without making a commitment.
-If you need a unique voice for your brand, contact us, and we can work with you to create a custom experience for your users.
+If you need a unique voice for your project, our Maker tier lets you create your own!
+If you’d like a custom voice created from studio-quality recordings, contact us, and we can work with you to create a unique experience for your users.

 Apart from voice selection, Spokestack’s TTS enables fine control over pronunciation by supporting a subset of both the SSML standard and Speech Markdown syntax.
 Synthesis defaults to using raw text, but you can opt into using one of these other markups instead; see the platform-specific documentation (iOS | Android) for details.